+Spanish style is famous around the world, and it’s so easy to shop like a local in Granada.
 From traditional artisan shops to big-name fashion brands to trendy boutiques, Granada has it all.
-No matter what your style, you’re sure to find one-of-a-kind, unique pieces—all while feeling practically granadino yourself!
-Here’s where to go shopping in Granada like a local.
-Get your wallets ready!
+No matter what your style, you’re sure to find one-of-a-kind, unique pieces you’ll cherish forever.
+This guide to shopping in Granada will show you everything you need to know.

-Calle Recogidas and Calle Reyes Católicos
+1. Calle Recogidas and Calle Reyes Católicos

-Centro Comercial Nevada
+3. Centro Comercial Nevada

 Address: Avenida de las Palmeras, 75